 The Area Registrar is responsible for updating the General Service Office (GSO) records of Area 43 AA Groups and Trusted Servants.
 Security and confidentiality of records is essential; access to the GSO database may not be delegated.
 Group Change Forms and New Group Forms should be processed in a timely manner.
-Group and Role information from the GSO database should be uploaded to the Area Fellowship website (areafellowship.com) every time changes are made to data in the GSO database.
+Group and Role information need to be updated from the GSO database Fellowship connection) should be uploaded to the Area 43 Database (Fellowship website) every time changes are made to data in the GSO database.
 The Registrar will compile a monthly report of Group changes.
 The Registrar is responsible for providing quarterly reports to the DCMs for updates and corrections.
 In addition, the Registrar is expected to attend all Area service meetings and assemblies and the NH State Convention, and (subject to funding) the service meetings of the Northeast Region - eg. Northeast Regional AA Service Assembly (NERAASA), Northeast Regional Forum (NERF), etc. The Area Registrar may assume other duties at the direction of the Area Committee.
+The other duties and qualifications are outlined in the A.A.
+Service Manual.